perangel/dtail/README.md

 TODO
 ----

+* Performance testing and benchmarks
+* Add more test coverage
 * Refactor core logic in main.go into `pkg/dtail`
 * Add support for multiple monitors
 * Add support for simple dsl/query language for configuring monitors via command-line or config file
-* Add more test coverage
-* Performance testing and benchmarks
-* Add support for statsd
+* Add support for StatsD
-* Support for configurable parsers (e.g. more than just the default Common Log format)
+* Add support for configurable parsers (e.g. more than just the default Common Log format)
+* Refactor reporting logic to support templates
+* Improve error handling in a few places (e.g. don't just ignore)